Deep-Dive Topic

 1

-A foundational definition of expository preaching and what distinguishes it from other methods.
+A foundational definition of expositional preaching and what distinguishes it from other methods.
 This article explains that expository preaching means the main point of the sermon is the main point of the text — the preacher's job is explanation and application of the author's intended meaning, not the insertion of his own agenda.

 2